LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/we-are-not-human.md

 &nbsp;

-Allegedly I am alive,
+Allegedly I am "alive",

-it is almost just a word,
+almost just a word,

-so it has a meaning.
+so it almost has a meaning.

 &nbsp;

-I know nothing,

-but I know
+I know nothing, but I know

 that within the body of All,